robalb/morsechat/README.md

 ## production

-A prosuction ready image can be generated from the docker-compose.prod, It will also handle the website build.
+A production ready image can be generated from the docker-compose.prod, It will also handle the website build.

 `docker-compose -f docker-compose.prod.yml up --build`